SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 The following section assumes you are using the Solace Java JCSMP API, which is available at our [Samples GitHub repo](https://github.com/SolaceSamples/solace-samples-java-jcsmp).
 However, the modifications and concepts apply to other Solace APIs and other messaging APIs (JMS, C, C#, JavaScript, etc.).
 Other APIs are available on https://github.com/solacesamples/

-Positive
+> aside positive
-: For a video guide on how to download, setup, run, and configure the Solace Java Samples, check out these videos: [Solace Java Samples Part 1](https://www.youtube.com/watch?v=eTcmeLzkFN8&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=5) and [Solace Java Samples Part 2](https://www.youtube.com/watch?v=14yUT5pdyBk&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=4)
+> For a video guide on how to download, setup, run, and configure the Solace Java Samples, check out these videos: [Solace Java Samples Part 1](https://www.youtube.com/watch?v=eTcmeLzkFN8&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=5) and [Solace Java Samples Part 2](https://www.youtube.com/watch?v=14yUT5pdyBk&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=4)

 ### Shutdown the RDP

-Negative
+> aside negative
-: Using PubSub+ Manager, CLI, or SEMP: shutdown or disable the RDP to prevent parallel flows from occurring.
+> Using PubSub+ Manager, CLI, or SEMP: shutdown or disable the RDP to prevent parallel flows from occurring.

 ### Make a Replier App